DBauer15/stage/README.md

 * An optional `map_texid`
 * A `type`

 The type defines what type of light it is and the other fields are interpreted accordingly.
-For example if `type` is `STAGE_DISTANT_LIGHT`, the difference between its `from` and `to` defines the light direction.
+For example if `type` is `LightType::DistantLight`, the difference between its `from` and `to` defines the light direction.

 Some lights use textures, like environment maps.
 The texture is referenced by `map_texid` which indexes into the list of `Image` in the `Scene`.